AP Advisory: NHL season coverage | Federal News Network

 TOP STORIES

-HKN—NHL DIVERSITY — Matt Dumba no longer feels he’s alone some two years since kneeling during the anthems to focus attention on the NHL’s need to be more diverse.
+— Matt Dumba no longer feels he’s alone some two years since kneeling during the anthems to focus attention on the NHL’s need to be more diverse.
 The Minnesota Wild defenseman is among numerous minority players — both male and female — featured in a 90-minute documentary titled “Black Ice,” which outlines hockey’s long-standing failures in dealing with racism by tying the past to the present.
 By Hockey Writer John Wawrow.
-UPCOMING: 800 words, photos by 6 p.m.
-Oct.
-6.

-HKN—THE HAVE NOTS — It’s been 11 seasons since the Buffalo Sabres made the playoffs.
+— It’s been 11 seasons since the Buffalo Sabres made the playoffs.
 A number of other teams – Detroit, New Jersey and Ottawa among them – also have a spotty recent history in being included among the Eastern Conference’s have-nots seeking to finally crack a top eight that for too long has been dominated by Tampa Bay, Pittsburgh, Washington and Boston.
 By Hockey Writer John Wawrow.
-UPCOMING: 750 words, photos by noon Oct.
-7.

-HKN—AGING THE ROOKIES — Juraj Slafkovsky could be the second consecutive No. 1 pick not to start in the NHL after no one had done that in 15 years.
+— Juraj Slafkovsky could be the second consecutive No. 1 pick not to start in the NHL after no one had done that in 15 years.
 But after Cale Makar blossomed into arguably the league’s top defenseman and was playoff MVP in helping Colorado win the Stanley Cup and given Owen Power’s extra year in college, patience may be the wave of the present and future — even with top prospects expected to contribute sooner than later.
 By Hockey Writers John Wawrow and Stephen Whyno.
-UPCOMING: 700 words photos by noon Oct.
-9.

-HKN–CHAMPIONSHIP CORES — A decade since the L.A.
+— A decade since the L.A.
 Kings won their first Stanley Cup, defenseman Drew Doughty, center Anze Kopitar and goaltender Jonathan Quick remain.
 Pittsburgh has kept its core of Sidney Crosby, Evgeni Malkin and Kris Letang intact, and Washington still has Alex Ovechkin and several players from the group that won in 2018.
 The champion Colorado Avalanche are following a similar script in defining a specific core of must-keep players like Nathan MacKinnon, Gabriel Landeskog and Cale Makar with the idea of mixing and matching around them to stay on top.
 By Hockey Writer Stephen Whyno.
-UPCOMING: 750 words, photos by noon Oct.
-10.

 FEATURES